Skip to content

 The Best Strategy for Newcomers

-1. Month 1–2: Take a short-term rental or serviced apartment to learn the districts.
+1. Months 1 to 2: Take a short-term rental or serviced apartment to learn the different districts at first hand.

 2. While in Gibraltar: View long-term properties in person.
-This gives you a massive advantage over remote applicants.
+Being on the ground gives you a real advantage over remote applicants, since desirable lets move quickly.

-3. Month 3+: Sign a 12-month lease on a property you've physically visited and vetted.
+3. Month 3 onwards: Sign a 12-month lease on a property you have physically visited and assessed.

 When Short-Term Makes Sense

-• People relocating who haven't yet sold their previous home
+• People relocating who have not yet sold their previous home

-• Anyone testing Gibraltar before a permanent move
+• Anyone testing Gibraltar as a base before committing to a permanent move

-• Workers waiting for long-term property to become available (supply is tight at ~70–100 units)
+• Workers who need temporary accommodation while waiting for a long-term let to become available

 When Long-Term Makes Sense

-• Anyone with a permanent job in Gibraltar
+• Anyone with a permanent or open-ended job in Gibraltar

-• Remote workers who've chosen Gibraltar as their base
+• Remote workers who have chosen Gibraltar as their permanent base

-Whether you need a short stay or a long-term home, explore all available rentals or contact us to discuss your needs.
+Whether you need a short stay or a long-term home, explore all available rentals on Rent Gibraltar or get in touch to talk through your options.

 Stay in the loop